petrpavlik/petrpavlik/README.md

 These days I'm mostly of the opinion that software should be written in typescript unless you have a good reason to use something else.

 You can find my [CV here](https://docs.google.com/document/d/1VRXGS40Tf3RR7qihFi37j0PVrFGmu0vWbVcMfPatOvs/edit?usp=sharing).

+You can also check out my indie project for sending emails [IndiePitcher](https://indiepitcher.com)